MariusBoucard/guitarapp/README.md

 # Neck Wanker

+## Warning, legacy code.
+If you want to build on it, considere refactor

 This application has been designed to help me (and perhaps some other people) learning guitar.
 It comes with multiple features :
     - Video and audio player, with several parameters (speed, video and audio cropping...)